cristianespes/NodepopNodeJS/README.md

     - (*) To order the list by name, you can use:
     ?sort=nombre

-Warning: If you use this filter (*), first will be executed this filter and after the rest of the filters regardless of the order.
+Warning (*): If you use this filter, first will be executed this filter and after the rest of the filters regardless of the order.
 The final result can be different than excepted.

-#### Images
+#### View Images of the Products - GET Method

-To view the images of the products shall be from URL:
+To view the images of the product shall be from base URL:

 http://localhost:3000/

+And the product description shows the rest of the path.

-#### Tags
+#### Tags of the Products - GET Method

 To view the available tags of the products, you can use:

     - /apiv1/anuncios/tags

+#### Upload a new Advertisement - POST Method

+To upload a new advertisement make a POST to: /apiv1/anuncios

+Insert the followings fields:

+    - nombre: article name
+    - venta: true (to sell) or false (to buy)
+    - precio: article price
+    - foto: path to image
+    - tags: choose tags fot the article

+#### Update an Advertisement - PUT Method

+To update an advertisement make a PUT to: /apiv1/anuncios/###advertisementID###

+Insert the new content of the fields to be modified:

+    - nombre
+    - venta
+    - precio
+    - foto
+    - tags (*)

+Warning (*): This will remove all previous tags and only show the new tags inserted.

+#### Delete an Advertisement - DELETE Method

+To delete an advertisement make a DELETE to: /apiv1/anuncios/###advertisementID###